mad-lab/transit/src/pytransit/doc/source/index.rst

     :target: https://github.com/mad-lab/transit
     :alt: GitHub last tag

+Transit is python-based software for analyzing TnSeq data (sequencing data from transposon mutant libraries) to determine essentiality of bacterial genes under different conditions.

 This page contains the documentation for TRANSIT.
 Below are a few quick links to some of the most important sections of the documentation, followed by a brief overview of TRANSIT's features.

 Quick Links
 ~~~~~~~~~~~